Sheet Pan Chicken Sausage with Broccoli, Peppers, and Potatoes

 Colorful roasted veggies, juicy chicken sausage, and Italian-seasoned baby potatoes come together on one pan for a quick, no-fuss, healthy dinner.
 This also makes a terrific meal prep!

 Love the simplicity of one-and-done sheet pan meals?
-Save this sheet pan rosemary garlic salmon; Italian sausage with green beans, tomatoes, and sweet potatoes; honey garlic shrimp and broccoli; and chipotle lime shrimp fajitas for more easy dinner ideas!
+Save this fall-inspired combination, sheet pan rosemary garlic salmon; Italian sausage with green beans, tomatoes, and sweet potatoes; honey garlic shrimp and broccoli; and chipotle lime shrimp fajitas for more easy dinner ideas!

 Sheet pan chicken sausage is such an easy way to win the weeknight dinner game.
 It’s flavorful and simple to cook, so you can simply add a few veggies and potatoes and voila–a complete meal that’s delicious and healthy.